ETAAcademy/ETAAcademy-Audit/Articles/03_Solana_Security.md

 </details>

-### Understanding PDA Sharing and Secure Account-Specific PDAs in Solana Programs

-In Solana programs, **Program Derived Addresses (PDA)** are commonly used to sign transactions and manage data.
-However, when the same PDA is used across multiple authority domains, it can open up the potential for unauthorized access to funds or data that do not belong to the user.
-This article explores the risks of **PDA sharing**, the concept of **secure account-specific PDAs**, and how to leverage Anchor's `seeds` and `bump` constraints to avoid these risks.

----

 ### 10. PDA Sharing

 **PDA Sharing** occurs when a single PDA is used as the signer or authority across multiple users or domains.
 While this may seem convenient in some cases, it introduces significant security vulnerabilities.
 Specifically, users may end up accessing funds or data that don't belong to them.